korawichkavee/12740-Ridecomfort-Pittsburgh/index.md

 ## Discussion
 Overall, the project succeeded and the obtained data provided a clear picture on the levels of comfort for each ride.
 This would be especially insightful if we could repeat the test throughout the year (varying outdoor weather conditions) and at various times of day (varying bus crowdedness and street traffic).
 However, from simply testing on one day we can still make valuable deductions.
 The scooter was clearly the noisiest and bumpiest ride.
 The humidity for the scooter was also uncomfortably high.
 While the temperature was comfortable, this was not only at the bottom of the human comfort range but also only comfortable because the weather happened to be comfortable on that day.
 All in all, while a scooter might be a low-cost or convenient mode of transportation, it is by far the least comfortable.

 Comparing between the car and the bus is more difficult.
 Both performed well and proved to be comfortable modes of transportation.
 The temperature and humidity were nearly identical for the car and the bus, and both fell within the human comfort levels.
-Vibrations from both rides were also comparable and low, each with minimal vibrations and occasional spikes
+Vibrations from both rides were also comparable and low, each with minimal vibrations and occasional spikes.
+For the volume of sound, the car was quieter than the bus.

 compare modes of transport and make conclusion maybe lets mention how it was saturday to the bus was empty and perhaps quieter than usual